CalebQ42/go-rpg/README.md

 # go-rpg
-Some RPG variables writen in Go (Mainly for the Fantasy Age system) to help keep things organized while GMing
+Some RPG variables written in Go (Mainly for the Fantasy Age system) to help keep things organized while GMing

 # Contents
 Die (A single die)